RobinJ1995/php-linkscanner/README.md

 ## Usage

-The `LinkScanner` class has only 2 public methods: the constructor and `scan`.
+The `LinkScanner` class has only 3 public methods: the constructor, `scan` and `findBrokenLink`.

 * The constructor takes one parameter; the base url.
 * The `scan` method takes one parameter: `$includeOutbound`.
 If `true`, scan results will contain links which are not on the same domain as the base url (external links will not be recursively added).
+* The `findBrokenLinks` method takes no parameters and will return any links that do not return an HTTP 200 status code (including outbound links).

 ## Example